Graduate Catalog 2013-14

 Students in these programs typically receive direct Marymount credit.

 Marymount’s Center for Global Education can provide additional information about these programs and the criteria for enrollment.
-The study abroad pages of the university website provide additional information about such programs as well.
-Visit www.marymount.edu and search for "study abroad."
+The Study Abroad pages of the university website also offer additional information about such programs.
+Visit www.marymount.edu and search for study abroad.

 Transferring Study Abroad Credit

 Students studying abroad in programs not sponsored by Marymount should consult the Center for Global Education to learn if they must also maintain Continuous Registration at Marymount.
-Those who must maintain Continuous Registration but fail to do so will be considered separated from the university.
-See Continuous Registration on page 28 for details.
+Those who must maintain Continuous Registration, but fail to do so will be considered separated from the university.
+See Continuous Registration on page 22.

 Marymount University is a member of The Consortium of Universities of the Washington Metropolitan Area.
 Eligible students from Marymount may take approved courses at member institutions.
 Other members include American University, The Catholic University of America, Corcoran College of Art + Design, Gallaudet University, George Mason University, Georgetown University, The George Washington University, Howard University, Trinity University, University of the District of Columbia, and University of Maryland at College Park.

 Students wishing to enroll in a course offered through the consortium must select one that is acceptable to both Marymount University and the visited institution.
 See the Students Enrolling at Consortium Institutions section for further information about consortium student registration requirements.